 In order to buy the land on which they lived, serfs were forced to take government loans.
-These loans, which had 100% interest and needed to be repaid over 49 years, not only put tremendous strain on the serfs of 1861, but also their children who inherited the land and the debt.
+These loans, which had 100% interest and needed to be repaid over 49 years, not only put tremendous strain on the serfs of 1861, but inherited the land also children who and the their debt.
 (2)In the short term, the emancipation of the serfs, combined with other modernizing reforms initiated by the Tsar, had the desired impact.
 Between 1860 and 1900 the Russian economy grew at an average of 4.6% per year.
 There was also a dramatic rise in commercial farming, which significantly changed the structure of Russian rural society.